EmilianoRivasMX/EmilianoRivasMX/README.md

 <div>
 <img src="https://github.com/EmilianoRivasMX/EmilianoRivasMX/blob/main/computer.png" min-width="300px" max-width="300px" width="300px" align="right" />
 <p align="justify">
-I am passionate about programming and cybersecurity.
+I am passionate about programming, AI and cybersecurity.
 I like to develop software that impacts into society and at the same let me learn something new.
 I am governed by honesty, commitment and the desire to <strong>never stop learning</strong>.</p>
 </div>

 ### Contact